sakuraet/sakuraet.github.io/projects/warriorhub.md

 WarriorHub is a centralized event discovery and scheduling platform built for students at the University of Hawaiʻi at Mānoa.
 The application was created to address the fragmentation of campus event information across multiple calendars, emails, and organization pages by providing a single, searchable system for discovering and tracking events.

-Students can sign up using their hawaii.edu email to browse upcoming events, mark events they are interested in, view their saved events on a personalized My Events page, and explore all events through calendar and search views.
-The platform supports three user roles—users, organizers, and administrators—each with role-specific permissions.
+Students can sign up using their @hawaii.edu email to browse upcoming events, mark events they are interested in, view their saved events on a personalized My Events page, and explore all events through calendar and search views.
+The platform supports three user roles; users, organizers, and administrators; each with role-specific permissions.
 Organizers can create and manage events, while administrators review events and manage accounts to ensure accuracy and quality.
 WarriorHub was developed by a five-person team as the final project for ICS 314 using Issue Driven Project Management (IDPM).

 ## Resource Links